 Set up and use the Jira connector

-The Veracode Risk Manager (VRM) connector for Jira Connector integrates VRM’s best next actions and issues with Jira's issue tracking tools.
-It leverages the Jira Cloud REST API to create tickets to ensure VRM’s powerful recommendations get to the next stage of remediation and are routed to the correct team workflows.
+The Veracode Risk Manager (VRM) connector for Jira integrates VRM’s best next actions and issues with Jira's issue-tracking tools.
+It leverages the Jira Cloud REST API to create tickets, ensuring that VRM’s powerful recommendations move to the next stage of remediation and are routed to the correct team workflows.

 Complete the following tasks to set up and use your VRM connector for Jira.